 All fraternal organizations were founded on specific ideals and beliefs that are significant to the membership and help set each organization apart from one another.
-While those ideals differentiate each organization, there are four areas or "pillars"; Scholarship, Leadership, and sorority life which are universally embraced by all organizations.
+While those ideals differentiate each organization, there are four areas or "pillars"; Scholarship, Leadership, Service, and Friendship; of fraternity and sorority life which are universally embraced by all organizations.